psksvp/ScalaPI/readme.md

 * JDK 1.8 RASPBIAN JESSIE has this by default.

 ## Build
-The script will build ScalaPi.jar.
-A prebuilt jar is also provided.
+After cloning this repos, run make all from command line.
+A prebuilt jar is also provided in the repos.
 ```
+> cd ScalaPi
 > make all
 ```